Hambrook/Syn/README.md

         anotherotherpath
     "

+For full configuration options for each plugin, use `--help`

+    $ syn --help rsync

 ### Example of multiple configuration files

 You can either put all your environment configs in one file, you can have a few configurations set up such as...